Naas: History

+In 1595, Robert Ashe, Sovereign of Naas, says on oath that the charter granted the town by Elizabeth I had been accidentally burned.

+In 1609, James I granted the town a new charter as well as granting the Sovereign powers to appoint a Serjeant-at-mace to carry the mace before him within the limits of the borough.

+In 1628, a further charter of King James grants the corporation the right to pass byelaws provided that they are consistent with the laws of the kingdom.
+The Sovereign of Naas is to be a Justice of the peace.

+In 1671 King Charles II of England issued an updated charter.

 One of the first battles of the rebellion of 1798 took place in Naas on 24 May 1798.
 During the Battle of Naas, a force of about 1,000 rebels was defeated in an unsuccessful attack on the town.

+In 1840, the Municipal Reform Act 1840 resulted in the Naas Corporation being dissolved and replaced by a Grand Jury until 1854.

 In 1898, the Local Government Act established Naas Urban District Council (later called Naas Town Council).
 Naas Town Council was abolished in June 2014, when the Local Government Reform Act 2014 dissolved town councils and designated Kildare County Council as the administrative local authority for the entire county.
+Naas Town Hall was commissioned as a gaol and completed in 1796.

 Amenities

 Naas has a hospital Naas General Hospital, Naas Racecourse, Mondello Park International Motor Racing Circuit, a library, the 200-seat Moat Theatre, five-screen 3D Odeon cinema, RSA driving test centre, a tax office, a district court, local authority offices, five supermarkets, several pubs, and a number of schools, hotels and nightclubs.

 Economy

 Local industrial enterprises include Kerry Group's Global Technology and Innovation Centre, and International Fund Services (a State Street company).

 The town centre of Naas includes shops, restaurants, nightclubs, boutiques and shops.
 Other retail outlets have been developed in new retail parks and shopping centres on the outskirts of the town.

 A shopping centre on Monread Road was completed in 2010 with Ireland's largest Tesco Superstore as the anchor tenant.
-Other retail parks serve the town on both ends - northern and southern - with outlets such as Harvey Norman, PC World, B&Q, Smyths Toys, and Halfords.
+Other retail parks serve the town on both ends – northern and southern – with outlets such as Harvey Norman, PC World, B&Q, Smyths Toys, and Halfords.

 The Naas/Sallins area is served by two Aldi supermarkets, two Lidl stores, two Supervalu supermarkets, a Tesco Extra supermarket, a smaller Tesco Metro in the town centre, and (as of August 2019) a new Dunnes Stores food hall.
 Danish home retail group JYSK, a competitor for Sweden's IKEA, opened their first Irish store Newhall Retail Park in Naas during April 2019.
 Several smaller foodstores are scattered around the town.

 Aldi has a distribution centre in Jigginstown, Naas.